goji vegan hotel Rhodes

 Ermou 60, Rodos 851 00, Greece

-Zaytouna is a Lebanese spot on the same street as Rubis Co, where you can find good falafel-pita.
+Zaytouna is a Lebanese spot where you can find good falafel-pita.
 PITAFAN can be found a bit further ahead, when you walk towards the harbour – they offer a vegan gyros option.
-I got the falafel pita with hummus for just about 5 EUR from Zaytouna – no photo of it as I had it on-the-go, but I remember the falafel was delicious!
+I got the falafel pita with hummus for just about 5 EUR from Zaytouna – I had it on-the-go, the falafel was delicious!

 Rhodes Guide